 The Gear VR is a little on the pricey side for a mobile headset, but does deliver a premium VR experience.

-If you want the best of the best when it comes to mobile VR media or gaming experiences, then look no further than the Gear VR.
+If you want a top product when it comes to mobile VR media or gaming experiences and have a Samsung smartphone, then look no further than the Gear VR.
 It's comfortable and visually immersive, offering an awesome experience at a fraction of the price of a tethered system.